Last updated: April 24, 2022

 Beach/Water Access, Parking - Auto, Picnic Table, Restroom, Trailhead

 Rodeo Beach is a beautiful pebbly beach popular with surfers.
-Down the hill from Battery Townsley and nestled between Fort Cronkhite, and the Marin Headlands Visitor Center, Rodeo Beach is a great place to start a day's visit in the Headlands.
+Down the hill from Battery Townsley and nestled between Fort Cronkhite, and the Lagoon, Rodeo Beach is a great place to start a day's visit in the Headlands.
 On-site barbecues and picnic tables make it possible to grill out with a group.

 Trails at Rodeo Beach